Sohail-lab/Story-Builder/README.md

    ```

 3. **SEO & Robots:**
-   - `public/robots.txt` and the dynamic `/sitemap.xml` are automatically configured for your domain.
+   - `public/robots.txt` and the dynamic `/sitemap.xml` are automatically configured for the deployment domain.
    - Update `NEXT_PUBLIC_SITE_URL` in `.env` for each environment (local, staging, production).

 ---